mbaumer/us_hep_funding/docs/_states/LA.md

 <a name="LA-03"></a>
 [Back to top](#top)
 ## LA-03 -- Rep. Clay Higgins (R) -- [Wikipedia](https://en.wikipedia.org/wiki/LA-03)
-## Committees
-Clay Higgins is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019